Linings: Facts on Suit, Coat & Jacket Lining Fabric

 Eco Fleece: This semi-synthetic material – rPET – is a great choice for winter linings.
 It’s a warm, comfortable, versatile textile, ideal for lining winter jackets.

-Printing on Synthetics Like Satin & Recyled Polyester
+Printing on Synthetics Like Satin & Recycled Polyester

 We use no water in our printing process for these materials.
 All the inks that we use meet Oeko-tex requirements and pass EN71-3 certification.